Fabrizio8535/amazon-clone/Amazon-Clone readme.txt

 - Added the Subtotal component on the Checkout component.
 Added all its imports and created a css for it too.
 - Used the command "npm i react-currency-format" so we can render money in an easy manner.
+-Used the CurrencyFormat tag on the subtotal component to render out money.
+Styled the whole subtotal section in Subtotal.css.